matrix-org/matrix-spec-proposals/proposals/1442-state-resolution.md

 ## Example 2

 The following is an example room DAG, where time flows down the page.
-We assume event `B` is initially rejected by the server (due to not passing auth against the state), but does pass auth against its auth chain.
+The event `D` is initially rejected by the server (due to not passing auth against the state), but does pass auth against its auth chain.

 ![state-res-rejected.png](images/state-res-rejected.png)

-At `C` we first resolve the power levels, which results in `A`.
-When we then go to resolve the topics against the partially resolved state Bob has ops, and so the resolved state include the topic change `B`, even though it was initially rejected.
+At `F` we first resolve the power levels, which results in `E`.
+When we then go to resolve the topics against the partially resolved state Bob has ops, and so the resolved state include the topic change `D`, even though it was initially rejected.